instructlab/taxonomy/README.md

      pirate."
 You could provide examples of "pirate-like" speech.
 By providing those examples, you're essentially tickling the latent knowledge of the LLM.
-In our "talk like a pirate" example, you're enabling the LLM to be able to recall pirate-like speechs in its latent knowledge.
+In our "talk like a pirate" example, you're enabling the LLM to be able to recall pirate-like speeches in its latent knowledge.

 2. **Grounded Compositional Skills**: